dev-bootcamp-2019/final-project-cryptobarbossa/agent_deploy.md

 Remote agents will need to check the balance of their wallet when deciding to engage for a specific action.
 Currently the balance.js file will retrieve the balance for each agent.
-Once the balance is retrieved it will be passed into balance.txt and be checked by a script:
+Once the balance is retrieved it will be passed into balance.txt and be checked by a python script.

-node balance.js > balance.txt
+The balance.sh file is responsible to call the previous instructions using a cron job that runs every 60 seconds:

+* * * * * (export DISPLAY=:0.0; cd /home/ubuntu/ethgram; ./balance.sh)

+ALL ethgram contents must be in same directory as agent resources directory.